opf/openproject/docs/user-guide/work-packages/set-change-dates/README.md

 - By clicking on the date field in the work package [details view](../work-package-views/#full-screen-view)
 - By clicking the the date field in the work package [split screen view](../work-package-views/#split-screen-view) (from any other view, including [notification center](../../notifications), [team planner](../../team-planner/), [boards](../../agile-boards)...)
-- By clicking the start date, finish date or duration fields in [list view](../work-package-views/#list-view)
+- By clicking the start date, finish date or duration fields in [table view](../work-package-views/#table-view)

 ### Using the date picker